Expungement

 CAN I HAVE A CONVICTION EXPUNGED?

-For most offenses, no – if you have been convicted (found guilty), the records about that charge cannot be expunged.
+For most offenses, no – if you have been convicted (found guilty), the records about that charge usually cannot be expunged.

 There are some exceptions, so be sure to read all the information given here carefully to determine if you have records that can be expunged.
 It’s worth the time you’ll invest.